-With Rhodes State College online offerings, students can work towards earning a certificate or degree in a way that's tailored to their goals and busy schedule.
+With Rhodes State College's online offerings, students can work towards earning a certificate or degree in a way that's tailored to their goals and busy schedule.
 Experienced Rhodes State faculty deliver online courses utilizing Canvas, an industry-leading Learning Management System (LMS) that engages students in a dynamic and collaborative learning environment that supports achievement.
 Canvas facilitates online quizzes, discussion boards, videos, student/instructor feedback, and more.
 Students are a part of a community of learners when enrolled in online courses at Rhodes State College, and faculty support them every step of the way.

-Online students need to have access to and be comfortable with using a computer and the internet and also be highly motivated, organized, and self-directed.
+Online learners should have access to and be comfortable with using a computer and the internet and also be highly motivated, organized, and self-directed.
 Online courses are not easier than traditional courses, just more flexible, and students spend the same amount of time completing an online course as a traditionally structured course.

 Online vs. Hybrid/Blended courses – two different types of delivery

 Online courses provide flexibility to learn at home, work, or anywhere with internet access.
 All the content needed to complete your courses is available to you online, through Canvas, without stepping foot on campus.
 You can buy any required textbooks through the College's online bookstore.

 Note: Some online courses may require proctored exams.
 Check the course syllabus for more information.